Published on November 3, 2022

 Pro Tip: Put some extra effort into your Open Graph image.
 Think of them as the thumbnail of your video, but in this case, your article.
 Adding a well-formatted and bold-designed image can make a real difference.

-3. Increases Your Chances of Shares, and Re-Shares
+3. Increases Your Chances of Shares and Re-Shares

 A link example without Open Graph on social media

-4. More Visibility = More Backlinks
+4. More Visibility Generates More Backlinks

 There are many reasons people link to your pages.
 However, no one can link to them without knowing they exist first.